refactorsaurusrex/journalcli.me/docs/features.md

 ## A Note About Performance

 `journal-cli` has only be tested with a few hundred files on a very fast machine.
 No deliberate efforts have been made to maximize performance.
-If you you use it with many thousands (or more!) of files and/or on a slower machine, your experience may vary.
-If you do experience any performance problems, please [open an issue](https://github.com/refactorsaurusrex/journal-cli/issues) so we can get it fixed.
+If you use it with many thousands of files (or more!) and/or on a slower machine, your experience may vary.
+If you do notice any performance problems, please [open an issue](https://github.com/refactorsaurusrex/journal-cli/issues) so we can get it fixed.